jdmazuera/orbidi_project/README.md

 >pip install -r requirements.txt

+After install dependencies you can run the project with this command

+>uvicorn main:app --reload

 ## Credentials

 values for database and api conection should be store in a file named .env, fastapi will take the required keys